architag5/architag5.github.io/readme.txt

 Fading in images: https://blog.hubspot.com/website/css-fade-in

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+I didn't discuss with other classmates or individuals.

 6. Is there anything special we need to know in order to run your code?